Separating the impact of nuclear skin and nuclear deformation in high-energy isobar collisions: Abstract

-Bulk nuclear structure properties, such as radii and deformations, leave distinct signatures in the final states of relativistic heavy-ion collisions.
-Collisions of isobars, in particular, offer an easy route to establish clear correspondences between the structure of colliding nuclei and the final state observables.
-Here we investigate the impact of nuclear skin and nuclear deformations on elliptic flow ($v_2$) and its fluctuations in high-energy $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions, for which experimental data is available.
-We show that the difference in skin thickness between these isobars impacts the intrinsic ellipticity of the collision systems, or reaction-plane flow, $v_2^{\mathrm{rp}}$.
-In contrast, differences in nuclear deformations impact only the fluctuations of $v_2$ around $v_2^{\mathrm{rp}}$.
-Through isobar collisions, one can separate the influence of nuclear skin and nuclear deformations in the $v_2$ data.
-This is a significant step towards assessing the consistency of nuclear phenomena across energy scales.
+Bulk nuclear structure properties, such as radii and deformations, leave distinct signatures in the final state of relativistic heavy-ion collisions.
+Isobaric collisions offer an easy route to establish explicit connections between the colliding nuclei's structure and the observable outcomes.
+Here, we investigate the effects of nuclear skin thickness and nuclear deformations on the elliptic flow ($v_2$) and its fluctuations in high-energy $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions.
+Our findings reveal that the difference in skin thickness between these isobars only influences the inherent ellipticity of the collision systems, $v_2^{\mathrm{rp}}$.
+In contrast, differences in nuclear deformations solely impact the fluctuations of $v_2$ around $v_2^{\mathrm{rp}}$.
+Hence, we have identified a data-driven method to disentangle the effects of nuclear skin and nuclear deformations, marking a significant step towards assessing the consistency of nuclear phenomena across energy scales.

-The structure of most of atomic nuclei is characterized by prominent bulk properties, reflecting collective correlations in many-body systems held together by the strong force.
-Mapping out such properties and how they evolve across the Segr\'e chart is one of the main goals of nuclear physics~\cite{Nakatsukasa:2016nyc,Nazarewicz:2016gyu}.
-Information about the collective features of nuclei is typically inferred via spectroscopic and scattering experiments conducted at low energies.
-In the past five years or so, an expanded list of nuclei utilized in collision experiments at ultra-relativistic energies has lead to the identification of fingerprints of collective nuclear properties also in such processes \cite{Shou:2014eya,Goldschmidt:2015kpa,Giacalone:2017dud,Giacalone:2019pca,Giacalone:2020awm,Giacalone:2021uhj,Giacalone:2021udy,Jia:2021wbq,Jia:2021tzt,Bally:2021qys,Jia:2021qyu}.
-The angular (azimuthal) particle distributions emitted in high-energy nuclear collisions carry, in particular, direct information about the structure of the colliding ions, to the extent that, for certain collision configurations, the \textit{shape} of the particle distributions in momentum space can be related directly to the shape of the colliding ions at the time of scattering.
+The bulk properties of atomic nuclei reflect collective correlations in many-body systems held together by the strong force.
+Unraveling these properties and their evolution across the Segr\'e chart constitutes a major goal in nuclear physics~\cite{Nazarewicz:2016gyu}.
+Traditionally, spectroscopic and scattering experiments at low energies have been employed to infer collective features of nuclei~\cite{Garrett:2021kfb,Yang:2022wbl,Frois:1987hk}.
+However, recent ultra-relativistic collision experiments have demonstrated that the dynamics of these collisions is significantly influenced by such properties~\cite{Shou:2014eya,Goldschmidt:2015kpa,Giacalone:2017dud,Giacalone:2019pca,Giacalone:2020awm,Giacalone:2021uhj,Giacalone:2021udy,Jia:2021wbq,Jia:2021tzt,Bally:2021qys,Jia:2021qyu}.
+Particularly, the angular distributions of emitted particles in high-energy collisions can be related directly to the shape of the colliding nuclei at the moment of interaction.